 We are focused on the acquisition of new customers and expanding within our current customers.
 Our go-to-market model benefits from our self-service motions driven by our cloud-native platform offerings, our widespread mindshare among developers through Apache Kafka, community downloads, and our enterprise sales force.
 We are able to acquire new customers through seamless and frictionless self-service cloud adoption and free cloud trials, as well as community downloads.
 For example, after users get started with our free cloud trial, they can easily convert online to become paying customers either on a pay-as-you-go model or with a minimum commitment contract.
 Once customers see the benefits of our platform for their initial use cases, they often expand into other use cases and lines of business, divisions, and geographies.
 Our deep technical expertise, coupled with our product capabilities and laser focus on customer outcomes, enable us to form strategic partnerships with our customers to guide and accelerate this journey.
 This expansion often generates a natural network effect in which the value of our platform to a customer increases as more use cases are adopted, more users and teams are onboarded, more applications and systems are connected, and more data is added.
-We had approximately 4,120 customers and 2,830 customers as of June 30, 2022 and June 30, 2021, respectively, representing year-over-year growth of 58%, and revenue of \$139.4 million and \$88.3 million for the three months ended June 30, 2022 and 2021, respectively, representing year-over-year growth of 61%.
+We had approximately 4,120 customers and 2,540 customers as of March 31, 2022 and March 31, 2021, respectively, representing year-over-year growth of 62%.
+We have experienced significant growth, with revenue of \$126.1 million and \$77.0 million for the three months ended March 31, 2022 and 2021, respectively, representing year-over-year growth of 64%.